 \end{adjustwidth}

-It is clear that Exercise 2 is easier in that one of the two counterexamples is given.
-In addition it is of course considerably harder to prove the correct implications and find counterexamples for the wrong implications if one does not know a priori which ones are correct and which onces are wrong.
-However, comparing existing conditions, by either trying to prove implications between them or by constructing examples to disprove them, is a typical task in mathematical research.
-Of course one can think of even more research-like versions of Exercise 1, see for instance the following variant.
+It is clear that Problem \ref{P-2} is easier in that one of the two counterexamples is given.
+In addition it is considerably harder to prove the correct implications and find counterexamples for the wrong implications if one does not know a priori which ones are correct and which ones are wrong.
+However, since there are only three conditions given, the number of conjectures to start with is limited and the setup allows only for one refutation per conjecture as the next refutation would lead back to the original conjecture.
+This design thus gives also to those who have a priori no intuition, the chance to start by just trying to prove one implication selected at random or to check all three conditions in one random example.
+And indeed, this might be exactly what a mathematician would do in a scientific context if she encounters a new and unfamiliar problem for the first time.

+Of course there are versions of Problem \ref{P-1} that devolve much more responsibility to the students, see for instance the following variant.